Once Upon A Time In America | 1983

 New York’s ‘Grand Central Station’, in the thirties flashbacks, is the Gare du Nord in Paris.

 Perhaps the most unexpected location is the lavish ‘Long Island’ restaurant, to which Noodles (Robert De Niro) takes his dream date.
-You'll find this in Venice: it’s the Westin Excelsior, Lungomare Marconi 41 on the Lido.
+You'll find this in Venice: it’s the Hotel Excelsior Venice, Lungomare Marconi 41 on the Lido.
 Built in the 1900s, the Excelsior was the world’s top resort hotel and is a favourite of the film festival crowd.
+It's on the Lido just along from the famous Grand Hotel des Bains, famous onscreen from Luchino Visconti's Death In Venice.

 The bridge towering over the warehouses, an image so striking it was used for the poster art and DVD cover, is Manhattan Bridge, Water Street at Washington Street, once again, over in Brooklyn.